huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_instance.html.markdown

 	* `co-p1`: high I/O(performance-optimized) disk type.
 	* `uh-l1`: ultra-high I/O(latency-optimized) disk type.

 * `system_disk_size` - (Optional) The system disk size in GB, The value range is 1 to 1024.
-Changing this creates a new server.
+Changing this parameter will update the disk.
+    You can extend the disk by setting this parameter to a new value, which must be between current size and the max size(1024).
+    Shrinking the disk is not supported.

 * `data_disks` - (Optional) An array of one or more data disks to attach to the instance.
 The data_disks object structure is documented below.
 Changing this